Fact-checked by the onlinepaydaynews.com editorial team

 What is the CFPB complaint process timeline for illegal loan charges?

-After submission, the CFPB forwards your complaint to the lender within approximately 1–2 business days.
+After submission, the CFPB forwards your complaint to the lender within approximately 1 to 2 business days.
 The lender must respond within 15 calendar days and resolve or provide a final response within 60 days.
 Most straightforward unauthorized-renewal cases receive a substantive lender response within 15 to 22 days.

 Do gig workers have fewer legal protections against predatory lending than employees?